SamueleGiraudo/Aclove/README.md

 + `--help` prints the short help.
 + `--version` prints the version and other information.
 + `--file PATH` sets `PATH` as the path to the Aclove program to consider.
-+ `--verbose` enables the verbose mode.
-+ The options `OPT` control the display mode of the input and output expressions:
++ `--verbose LVL` enables the verbose mode at level LVL from 0 (nothing) to 2 (full).
+By default, the level is 1.
-    + `no-rules` drops the rules of the expression.
++ `--no-rules` drops the rules of the result expression.
-    + `no-shadows` drops the shadows (or types) of the expression.
++ `--no-shadows` drops the shadows (that are, types) of the result expression.
-    + `short-names` keeps only the last part of the variable and constant names of the expression.
++ `--short-names` keeps only the last part of the variable and constant names of the result expression.

 ### Standard library